arianitu/postgres-statefulset/config/README.md

 Now the postgres db and elastos blockchains are running and connected.

+At this stage you should edit /var/lib/postgresql/data/pgdata/pg_hba.conf to allow access from the elastos blockchains pod and the 3 redis pods, by obtaining their ip addresses from:

+`microk8s kubectl describe pods`,

+and editing pg_hba.conf to include these addresses with /24 as the CDR, and on trust basis.

 At this stage we need to discover how to issue requests to blockchain grpc server and haskell webserver.